mangushev/banking_solution/README.md

 Estimation of deposit
 ---------------------

-This model is based on code of inventory management.
+This model is based on the code of inventory management project.
 It is a similar problem.
 If there is an outflow of funds then what the amount should be brought in?
-This is Markov decision process (MDP) implemented with deep RL, TD(0) synchronous A2C algorithm.
-PPO is also there though it does not perform well.
-Please review also inventory_management, it has references to papers explaining what it is based on and how it is implemented.
+This is Markov decision process (MDP) implemented with DDPG algorithm.
+I found difficulty to use stochastic algorithm.
+Action space is positive.
+Gaussian continuous distribution despite mean restricted to positive, will always produce some negative samples.
+Using truncated Gaussian or setting negative samples to zero, did not work well with my experiments.
+Another option is to use stochastic discreet action space.
+Please also review inventory_management, it has references to papers explaining what it is based on and how it is implemented.

 Training steps: